Blue usb ports: usb 3.0. Black usb ports: usb 2.0.

 Note: Currently USB Pass through only works with KVM antlets

+USB Passthrough allows you to assign an external USB drive to a specific antlet.
 Enter the antlet details page by clicking the name of the antlet

 Then choose the 'USBs' tab and select your device.